 You can talk!

 Melanie carefully hand-crafts, glazes and fires each piece herself.
-She has a love of glaze chemistry and colour development, and at times colour plays a large part in her work.
-Melanie develops all her own glazes.
+She loves glaze chemistry and colour development, and at times colour plays a large part in her work.

-Her passion for clay began at senior school and eventually led to her studying Associate Diploma of Arts - Fine Arts majoring in Sculpture at Hamilton TAFE in Australia.
-She continued with evening pottery classes at Waverley Woollahra Art School in Bondi, Sydney.
-And upon becoming consumed by making with clay decided to commit to full-time study at, Southern Sydney Institute of TAFE, Associate Diploma of Arts - Ceramics, in the mid-'90s.
+Her passion for clay began at senior school and eventually led to her studying Associate Diploma of Arts - Fine Arts, majoring in Sculpture at Hamilton TAFE in Australia.
+She continued evening pottery classes at Waverley Woollahra Art School in Bondi, Sydney.
+And upon becoming consumed by making decided to commit to full-time study at Southern Sydney Institute of TAFE, Associate Diploma of Arts - Ceramics, in the mid-'90s.

-Towards the end of her study, Melanie was invited to work alongside an ex-lecturer, Robert Hawkins, in his hand made tile business, Volcano Clay.
+Towards the end of her study, she was invited to work alongside an ex-lecturer, Robert Hawkins, in his handmade tile business, Volcano Clay.
 This period was a hugely rewarding time of her life as a maker.

-Her love of learning has led her into, working, studying and sometimes teaching in the Creative Arts field, as a Silversmith, in Fashion Design and Ceramics.
-Through teaching pottery, she hopes to inspire many generations to begin this most rewarding journey with clay and create a fun, supportive community.
+Her love of learning has led her into working, studying and sometimes teaching in the Creative Arts field, as a Silversmith, in Fashion Design and Ceramics.